betaglot/plantabeta/docs/reference/gallery/Overview.md

 Planters can submit photos to the gallery

-Gallery is useful to gain a deeper understanding of what to expect during your Rookie Season.
+Gallery is useful to gain a deeper understanding of what to expect during your Novice Season.

 The reference Section will link to tagged images, so that Planters can look for specific tags.